NuGet/docs.microsoft.com-nuget/docs/guides/Package-authoring-best-practices.md

 ### Description

 ✔️ DO include a short description (up to 4000 characters) to describe your package.
-> Package descriptions are one of the most prominent fields surfaced in NuGet search and will likely be the first thing a potential consumers looks at to determine if a package is right for them.
+> Package descriptions are one of the most prominent fields surfaced in NuGet search and will likely be the first thing potential consumers looks at to determine if a package is right for them.

 ### Copyright